OpenGlobe/CMU-OpioidHack/README.md

-# CMU-OpioidHack
+# CODE4PA CODEATHON 2018: Addressing the Opioid Epidemic
-GIS, data viz and PM resources for the CMU's partcipation in the Opioid Hackathon
+Resources for the CMU's participation in the Opioid Hackathon September 21 - 22nd, 2018.

 ## Website
 This is a companion page for CMU students participating in the Hackathon.
 You can help make it better by [opening an issue](https://github.com/OpenGlobe/CMU-OpioidHack/issues/new).